The Delivery Truth Engine

 Every initiative gets nine confidence lenses, calculated independently from your data.
-Lighthouse reconciles them into one defensible number — and shows you exactly which lens disagreed and why.
+Lighthouse weighs them into one number you can stand behind — and shows you exactly which lens disagreed and why.

 Delivery confidence